MASTER SERVICES AGREEMENT

 10.5.ACKNOWLEDGEMENT.
 THE PARTIES HAVE FREELY AND OPENLY NEGOTIATED THIS AGREEMENT, INCLUDING THE PRICING, IN THE KNOWLEDGE THAT THE LIABILITY OF THE PARTIES IS TO BE LIMITED IN ACCORDANCE WITH THE PROVISIONS OF THIS AGREEMENT.

-11.1.Client’s Indemnification Obligation.
-Client shall, at its expense, defend, indemnify and hold eCompliance and its Affiliates harmless from and against any and all claims, demands, suits, actions or proceedings, and indemnify eCompliance and its Affiliates from and against any liabilities, losses, damages, costs and expenses, including reasonable outside lawyers’ fees, suffered or incurred by eCompliance and/or its Affiliates, in relation to any and all of the following:
+11.1.eCompliance’s Indemnification Obligation. eCompliance shall, at its expense, defend Client from and against any and all claims, demands, suits, actions or proceedings by a third party (for the purposes of this Section 11, “Claims”), and shall indemnify and hold harmless Client from and against any and all liabilities, losses, damages, costs or expenses (including reasonable outside lawyers’ fees) (for the purposes of this Section 11, “Losses”) suffered or incurred by Client in relation to any and all such Claims: